Have you ever considered what one can accomplish in 7 seconds? Probably not much at all.

 Well, you must use the appropriate resume sections and fill in the contents as thoroughly as possible.

 Not sure which sections of your resume are required and which are optional?
-Are you having trouble organising the sections of your resume?
+Are you having trouble organizing the sections of your resume?

 When you feel like what you have isn’t enough, you can overcompensate by including as many categories as possible on your resume.
 In these situations, remember the golden rule: less is more.